 The third annual ADC horse auction, held at the Saline County Fairgrounds in Benton, was a success bringing in $28,662.
 Thirty-three horses, colts and mules sold.

-The 24th Annual Red Ribbon Walk/Run, sponsored by the ADC, was held Oct.
-12 at Jefferson Wellness Center at Jefferson Regional Medical Center in Pine Bluff.
+The 24th Annual Red Ribbon Walk/Run, sponsored by the ADC, was at Jefferson Regional Medical Center in Pine Bluff.
 Proceeds from the 5K run allow for scholarships to be awarded to graduating high school seniors, either from Jefferson County or the child of an ADC employee.

 The Pine Bluff Unit and Randall L. Williams Correctional Facility completed their audit with 100% mandatory standards and 99.3% non-mandatory standards met.